-English-born TV journalist and producer Gordon Bick was an early casualty of a relationship between the NZBC hierarchy and journalists, and the National Government that became increasingly fractious through the 60s and into the 70s.
+English-born television journalist and producer Gordon Bick was an early casualty of a relationship between the NZ Broadcasting Corporation hierarchy and journalists, and the National Government, which became increasingly fractious through the 1960s and into the 70s.

 The timidity of the local media came as a disappointment, but the October 1964 launch of Compass, the NZBC’s first weekly current affairs programme, brought a promise of change.
 Bick quickly pitched a story idea to Compass producer Allan Martin.

 The Watersiders’ Union had challenged the Auckland Harbour Board’s chairman to work for a day on the wharves.
 When he refused, Bick offered to do the job himself, with a Compass film crew in tow.
 One critic argued that the resulting story “did not attempt to probe deeply into the issues but at least did provide viewers with a fresh slant on an old subject”.
 It also earned Bick a job with Compass in Wellington.